 The development of an increasing number of national and regional sustainability standards leads to the question of a global standard.
 This is particularly important as there is currently a lack of comparison between the different frameworks in the respective jurisdictions.
 Comparability will allow market participants to better understand the individual taxonomies, promote consistency, and highlight opportunities for collaboration.
 Fragmented approaches, on the other hand, can increase transaction costs and stifle international capital flows.

-The discussion on internationally uniform sustainability standards will certainly be interesting - especially in view of the already strongly diverging positions in the EU, for example on the topic of nuclear energy.
+The discussion on internationally uniform sustainability standards will certainly be interesting - especially in view of the already strongly diverging positions in the EU, for example, on the topic of nuclear energy.
 It remains to be seen to what extent sustainability taxonomies will be harmonized worldwide.